Aikiro42/Project-45/docs/Project 45/feedback.md

 # Features

-- [ ] container7799: add all guns in treasure pools with random stats and random installed features (Partially pushed to github)
+- [ ] container7799: add all guns in treasure pools with random stats and random installed features; what about looting? gun shop is good but i like when game decide which gun i can use, like borderlands. and also want ammo as resource.
+(Partial implementation pushed to github)

 - [ ] Hisdearmother: Ammo mod for shotguns that would Increase damage by 2x and recoil by 3x would be funny.
 (Under deliberation)